-Even though we have introduced low-rank approximation to reduce the computation load of CoNCPD-APG algorithm, there is still some way to speed up the algorithm.
-In conventional NCPD problem, core tensor $\bm{\mathcal{D}}$ is generally merged into the factor matrices that can reduce the computation load to a certain extent.
-Analogously, this strategy can be extended to the coupled NCPD problem, but only for the cases where all $N$ modes are not fully coupled between tensors \cite{wang2020group}, e.g., $\exists\, n, L_n = 0$.
-However, for the cases of $\forall\,n, L_n>0$, the core tensors $\bm{\mathcal{D}}^{(s)}$ are required and defined to differentiate the magnitude of corresponding components (rank-1 tensor) between tensors.
-In \textit{Experiment 1}, we design the coupled NCPD problem using synthetic data and verify the importance of core tensors in some cases.
-In \textit{Experiment 3}, the scaling features of corresponding brain activities provided by core tensors extracted from ERP tensors are used to classify the groups of patients and healthy controls.
-Therefore, this acceleration strategy depends on the coupling constraints of tensor data.
+In NCPD, core tensor $\bm{\mathcal{D}}$ is generally merged into the factor matrices that can slightly reduce the computation load.
+Analogously, we can extend this means to the coupled NCPD, but only for the case where all $N$ modes are not fully coupled among tensors \cite{wang2020group}, i.e., $\exists\, n$ leading to $L_n\!=\!0$.
+However, for the cases that $\forall\,n$, $L_n\!>\!0$, the core tensors $\bm{\mathcal{D}}^{(s)}$ are required and used to differentiate the magnitude of corresponding components (rank-1 tensor) among tensors.
+In {Experiment 1}, we design the coupled NCPD problem using synthetic data and verify the importance of core tensors in some cases.
+In {Experiment 3}, the scaling features of corresponding brain activities provided by core tensors extracted from ERP tensors are used to classify the groups of patients and healthy controls.
+Thus, the removal of core tensors depends on the coupling constraints on the tensor data.